1. Home

 Give each slide a unique title

+Why?
 Having a unique, descriptive title on each slide is important.
 Screen readers use titles to navigate through content.
 Titles provide context about the purpose of the slide.
 This allows students to understand the information that is being presented.
-Even when several slides have similar content unique title.
-In those cases, adding “(cont)” or “(continued)” is enough to make the title unique.

-For extra guidance on how to Title a slide Microsoft Support provides some instructions.
+How?
+See guidance on how to Title a slide.

 Sans Serif fonts such as Arial and Calibri are more accessible than serif fonts such as Times New Roman.
 Serif fonts have ‘feet’ on the end of each letter which can make them less accessible to readers.